chaos-mesh/chaos-mesh/doc/pause.md

 ## How To

-For instance, we have a podchaos:
+For instance, we have a pod chaos:
 ```yaml
 apiVersion: pingcap.com/v1alpha1
 kind: PodChaos